KidkArolis/jetpack/README.md

     jetpack build

+To serve the app in production after it's been built, run:

+    jetpack start

 If you've reached a point where you want to switch away from using jetpack and jump into raw webpack (coming soon):

     jetpack unstrap